Sonia-corporation/sonia-discord/CONTRIBUTING.md

 The Discord id will be used on simple text messages to use your name as a mention instead of pure text.
 If the Discord id is not set the username will be used instead as fallback.

+### Create the Firebase service account file

+This step is mandatory.
+You must create the `firebase-service-account-file.json` file in the [environment folder](./src/environment/).

+This file should contain the fields to configure the project.
+Refer to this [article](https://firebase.google.com/docs/admin/setup#initialize-sdk) to learn how and why.
+Basically this is the private key of Sonia API.

+There is one way to have access to it:
+- Asks an admin (like [C0ZEN](https://github.com/C0ZEN)).

 ## Environment